Blog

 I flew out to LA for an incredibly intimidating meeting at Disney Studios to discuss what happens next – which was nothing.
 Of course, the pilot never got made but it was a tantalising glimpse into the big leagues, we were both grateful for the experience and knew that we should collaborate more in the future.

-After life getting in the way – marriages, kids, me moving to Denmark – we’ve not worked together on anything since, but me and James always stayed in touch and this led to what is about to be coming in your ears this autumn.
+After life getting in the way – marriages, kids, me moving to Denmark – we’ve not worked together on anything since, but me and James always stayed in touch and this led to what you can now insert into your ears.

 Expect surreal flights of fancy as your two hosts, historians Douglas Wrattle and Hugh Canard take you through fascinating topics such as pirates, William the Conqueror, Henry VIII, Boudicca, The Great Fire of London, The Gunpowder Plot, highwaymen and ghosts!

-We really enjoyed recording this first season – we laughed a LOT – and I can’t wait for you to hear it.
+We really enjoy making this series – we laughed a LOT – and I can’t wait for you to hear it.

-History for You with Douglas and Hugh will be released some time in September on all major podcast platforms.
+History for You with Douglas and Hugh is out now on all major podcast platforms.

 As you were.